slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 # Deploying
  Now that the configuration file has all the changes you need, you can deploy an instance of this application by using the SLATE command as shown below:

-	slate app install jupyter-notebook --dev --group <group> --cluster <cluster> --conf jupyter.yaml
+	$ slate app install jupyter-notebook --dev --group <group> --cluster <cluster> --conf jupyter.conf

 ###### Note: If deployment fails due to an instance name that's already been chosen by another user, please choose a different instance name and try running the above command again
-Once SLATE creates the requested resources needed for your JupyterLab instance, you should be able to access it via a Web browser at a URL in this format: &lt;sub-domain&gt;.&lt;DNS-Name-of-the-Cluster&gt;, as per the values used in the configuration file.
-You can also view the URL of the deployed application by running the below command and passing to it the generated instance ID from the previous step.
+Once SLATE creates the requested resources needed for your JupyterLab instance, you can access it via a Web browser.
+Run the below command to learn the URL of the deployed application:

-	slate instance info <instance-ID>
+	$ slate instance info <instance-ID>

-The URL for your deployed Jupyter instance can be found in the output of the previous command under Services.
-For example:

 	Services:
 	Name                               Cluster IP    External IP   Ports          URL
 	slate-dev-jupyter-notebook-alidemo 10.96.150.245 <a-public-ip> 8888:30712/TCP http://slatenotebook.slate-dev.slateci.net/
+The URL can be found under Services, which in our example is *http://slatenotebook.slate-dev.slateci.net*.

 ##### Condor Hello World Test Job
 If you have deployed the application with the condor submit environment enabled, and would like to submit a test job to confirm things are working, you can put the following into a file 'job.sub':